 |

-Melissa, Kyle and I decided to look for snakes at one of my spots in St. Charles
+dad, Melissa, Kyle and I decided to look for snakes at one of my spots

-County, Missouri.
-After the snakes didn't show themselves, we went
+in St. Charles County, Missouri.
+After the snakes didn't show themselves,

-to plan "B" which was to look for frogs and salamanders.
-Well the salamanders
+we went to plan "B" which was to look for frogs and salamanders.
+Well

-didn’t show themselves either, but the northern spring peepers and western
+the salamanders didn’t show themselves either, but the northern spring peepers

-chorus frogs were calling in moderate numbers.
-We checked a few ponds
+and western chorus frogs were calling in moderate numbers.
+We checked

-where we heard some without finding any.
-Then on the way out we heard
+a few ponds where we heard some without finding any.
+Then on the way

-a huge chorus of both species.
-When we found the pond, they were so
+out we heard a huge chorus of both species.
+When we found the pond,

-loud I couldn't hear my brother talking next to me.
-We visually saw
+they were so loud I couldn't hear my brother talking next to me.
+We

-4 spring peepers and many blanchard’s cricket frogs.
-The spring amphibian
+visually saw 4 spring peepers and many blanchard’s cricket frogs.

 |